frederic-perez/AmE-dictionary/data/idioms.md

 __take someone for granted__ To not show that you are grateful to someone for helping you.
 __take the cake__ __1__ To be the worst in a series of negative actions.
 Primarily heard in US. _The one importantly stupid example that teally takes the cake._ _When I found out he had been reading through my text messages, well, that took the cake._ __2__ To be the best or the most outstanding.
 Primarily heard in US. _You’ve done some nice murals, but this one takes the cake!_
 __take the Fifth (amendment)__ Refuse to answer on the grounds that one may incriminate oneself, as in _He took the Fifth on so many of the prosecutor’s questions that we’re sure he’s guilty._
-__take the high road__ To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment.
+__take the high road__ :two: To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment. _Strive to always take the high road when dealing with others, even if they’ve treated you unfairly in the past.
+Life has a habit of rewarding those who learn to turn the other cheek._
 __take the hit (for someone or something)__ To face punishment, blame, censure, or arrest for someone else’s crime or misdeed. _We’ve made it look like he withdrew the money, so when the police start investigating, he’ll be the one to take the hit._
 __take turns__ To alternate doing something; to do something in succession, one person or thing after another. _Please take turns instead of everyone talking at once._
 __take umbrage__ To become offended or angered by something. _Hey, I take umbrage at the idea that I didn’t put my full effort into this project._